codingjoe/django-s3file/README.md

 By default S3File will replace Django's `FileField` widget, but you can also specify the widget manually and pass custom attributes.

+The `FileField`'s widget is only than automatically replaced when the `AWS_SECRET_ACCESS_KEY` setting is set.
+This setting is required by `django-storages` to setup the Boto3 storage.

 ### Simple integrations